top of page

 Founder, Kindred Art Therapy and Counseling

-Aubrey Baptista is a Licensed Clinical Mental Health Counselor and Board-Certified Art Therapist with a passion for helping individuals harness their creativity to foster growth and healing.
+Aubrey Baptista is a Licensed Clinical Mental Health Counselor and Board Certified Art Therapist with a passion for helping individuals harness their creativity to foster growth and healing.
 With over a decade of experience, Aubrey has worked with diverse populations, including neurodivergent youth and adults, blending evidence-based practices with the transformative power of art therapy.

 Guided by a compassionate and collaborative approach, Aubrey creates a safe and supportive space where clients can process emotions, explore their inner worlds, and discover lasting resilience.
 She holds a Master of Arts in Clinical Mental Health Counseling with a specialization in Art Therapy from Lesley University and is dedicated to empowering her clients to navigate life’s challenges with confidence and clarity.